robsyme/nextflow-annotate/README.md

 Fork of Rob Syme's [RepeatMasker Dockerfile](https://github.com/robsyme/nextflow-annotate/tree/master/Dockerfiles/RepeatMasker-onbuild), just using a different base image.

+Note to self: push a new tag to get Docker Hub to build a new container from the Dockerfile.

 ### Singularity.repeatmasker

-Builds the image from Docker Hub into a `.sif`
+Builds [the image from Docker Hub](https://cloud.docker.com/repository/docker/tomharrop/funannotate-singularity) into a `.sif`

 ### Singularity.funannotate-base